 Ancestral Houses of Camiguin

-We found most of them on the route from Mambajao to the Mantigue pier: here, here, opposite the Chinese cemetery and here (this last one is our favorite and the one in the photo below).
+We found most of them on the route from Mambajao to Mantigue Pier: here, here, opposite the Chinese cemetery and here (this last one is our favorite and the one in the photo below).
 But you can also find another example in the Yumbing area, right here.
 You can see them all on the map at the end of this article.

 7. Celebrate with the people of Camiguin at the Lanzones Festival

-More tips about Camiguin
+More travel tips for Camiguin

 - If you want to splash out, there are scenic flights by light aircraft over Camiguin.
-You can choose between flying over the sand bars or the volcanoes.
+You can choose between flying over the sandbars or the volcanoes.
 Prices range between 16,000 and 25,000 pesos.
 The company is called Camiguin Aviation.

 - There are several ATMs in Camiguin.
-Although Euronet ones are everywhere, we always try to avoid them because they try to trick you with the exchange rate.
+Although Euronet ATMs are everywhere, we always try to avoid them because their exchange rates can be very unfavorable.
 Therefore, we always withdraw from the PNB ATM in Mambajao.
-Remember that 99% of ATMs in the Philippines charge a 250‑peso fee.
-To avoid racking up fees, the best thing is to bring cash to exchange, withdraw at HSBC ATMs in Cebu and Manila with a card that helps you avoid paying more, or use Remitly and send money to one of the pawnshops around the island (especially in Mambajao).
-In Money in the Philippines and in Remitly with €10 free we tell you everything.
+Remember that 99% of ATMs in the Philippines charge a 250-peso fee.
+To avoid racking up fees, the best option is to bring cash to exchange, withdraw money from HSBC ATMs in Cebu and Manila using a card that helps you avoid extra fees, or use Remitly and send money to one of the pawnshops around the island (especially in Mambajao).
+We explain everything in Money in the Philippines and Remitly with $10 free.

 How to get around Camiguin